eecs582/eecs582.github.io/index.md

 Operating systems are a critical and complex piece of software that does the heavy lifting of managing computing devices for other software.
-It is also one of the few kind of software that has been extensively engineered, studied, refined, debated, and even overhauled for over decades.
+It is also one of the few types of software that has been extensively engineered, studied, refined, debated, and even overhauled for decades.
 While one might consider operating systems as mature software, its evolution is far from complete.